FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/c_bandwidth/t_bandwidth.md

     "weight": "220"
 }This topic describes bandwidth session concepts.
 For parameter details, see the topic [About bandwidth control](../).

-In Transfer CFT{{< TransferCFT/componentshortname  >}}, bandwidth control can occur at the following levels:
+In {{< TransferCFT/axwayvariablesComponentShortName  >}}, bandwidth control can occur at the following levels:

 - Global
 - Class